-While all of this illustrates that Europol has considerable capabilities that member states can take advantage of, and that these capabilities encourage states to engage in cooperation within Europol against cybercrime, survey data illustrates that member states might already have comparable capabilities.
-Table 1 shows the results of a survey answered by NC3 with respect to the proportion of interactions the agency has with ICT partners both through and outside of Europol, as well as the Danish ICT sector size compared to the average Europol member state sector size.
+While all of this illustrates that Europol has considerable capabilities of which member states can take advantage and that these capabilities encourage states to engage in cooperation within Europol against cybercrime, survey data illustrates that member states might already have comparable capabilities.
+Table 1 shows the results of a survey answered by NC3 with respect to the proportion of interactions the agency has with ICT partners both through and outside of Europol as well as the Danish ICT sector size compared to the average Europol member state sector size.

-Danish Cybercrime Interactions Percentage of private sector partners who also have partnerships with Europol 1-20% Percentage of total interactions with private technology partners through Europol 1-20% Percentage of total interactions with technology partners that are with domestic partners 41-60% Percentage of total interactions with EU state police agencies that also occurred through Europol 21-40% 2016 national ICT sector employment percentage compared with average Europol member state 2016 ICT sector employment (SD = 1.2) +0.6%
+Danish Cybercrime Interactions Category Percentage Private sector partners who also have partnerships with Europol 1-20% Private technology partners through Europol 1-20% Private sector partners that are also domestic partners 41-60% EU state police agencies that occurred through Europol 21-40% 2016 national ICT sector employment percentage compared with average Europol member state 2016 ICT sector employment (SD = 1.2) +0.6%